Troublor/awesome-blockchain/README.md

 * ***Popular***: receives a number of stars or forks.
 * ***Well-maintained***: has been updated within a year.

+Research papers that are related to Software Engineering Research in dApps are also included.

 This list will be frequently updated and other types of repos are to be included.

 ## Frameworks